arishboteco/Inventory-App/README.md

 ## Deployment

 Settings modules are selected via the `DJANGO_SETTINGS_MODULE` environment variable.
 Use `inventory_app.settings.dev` for development and `inventory_app.settings.prod` for production deployments (e.g., on Render).
+The legacy `inventory_app.settings.production` alias remains for backward compatibility but will be removed in a future release.